NethermindEth/sedge/README.md

 ```

 ### Dependencies
-`1click` dependencies are `docker` and `docker-compose`, but if you don't have those installed, `1click` will show instructions to install them, or install them for you.
+`1click` dependencies are `docker` with `docker compose` plugin, but if you don't have those installed, `1click` will show instructions to install them, or install them for you.

 ### Quick run
 With `1click cli` you can go through the entire workflow setup: